 Trouble in Mind makes its Broadway debut presented by Roundabout Theatre Company at the American Airlines Theatre.
 Alice Childress’s powerful and prescient drama, starring Tony Award winner LaChanze, finally reaches Broadway 64 years after an expected transfer was canceled.
-Trouble in Mind tickets will be available on New York Theatre Guide soon.
+Trouble In Mind has now closed on Broadway.

 When Wiletta, a stalwart Black actress of the stage, is cast as the lead in a new Broadway production, she’s thrilled just to be getting work.
 While other Black cast members struggle with painful stereotypes in the play, a Southern melodrama written and directed by white men, she encourages them to grin and bear it.
 Yet as rehearsals grow tense and the cast faces worsening mistreatment, Wiletta hits her limit with the white-run industry to which she’s devoted her life.